puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 > Before starting this walk-through, complete the previous exercise in the [essential configuration tasks](./quick_start_essential_config.html), which is setting up [NTP](./quick_start_ntp).
 Log in as root or administrator on your nodes.

->**Tip**: Follow the instructions in the [NTP Quick Start Guide](./quick_start_ntp.html) to have Puppet ensure time is synced across your deployment.

 >**Note**: You can add the DNS nameserver class to as many agents as needed.
 For ease of explanation, this guide will describe only one agent.

 ### Write the `resolver` Class

 Some modules can be large, complex, and require a significant amount of trial and error, while others often work right out of the box.
-This module will be a very simple module to write; it contains just one class and one template.
+This module will be a very simple module to write, as it contains just one class and one template.

 > #### A Quick Note about Modules
 >